sage-etcher/leaf-c-utilities/src/hashmap/README.md

 ### Parameters
 `self`<br>
 Type: **hashMap\*** <br>
-A pointer to the hashMap you would like to operate on.
+Pointer to the hashMap you would like to operate on. <br>
 <br>

 `key_ptr`<br>